ynput/OpenPype/website/docs/dev_settings.md

 }
 ```

-Because formatting value can be only string it is possible to use formatting values which are replaced with different type.
+Because formatting values can be only string it is possible to use formatting values which are replaced with different types.
 ```javascript
 // Template data
 {